opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

     * Select the `Nozzle Tips` tab, and check the `Loaded?` checkbox for the `N24` row.
     * **Don’t forget.** It will move to the second nozzle and you’ll see the **”Task Interrupted:”** popup window again.<br/><br/>
      ![N24 Loaded?](images/17-n24-nozzle-ready-for-loading.webp)<br/><br/>
-    * Slide the N24 nozzle tip (the one with the larger opening) onto the **right nozzle** (using blue tubing).
+    * Slide the N24 nozzle tip (the one with the larger opening) onto the **right nozzle**.
 Rotate the nozzle tip as you mount it to the brass holder to ensure the grease works its way into the tip and around the O-rings.
 It should slide on and off easily after working it in.<br/><br/>
      ![Installing the N24 Nozzle Tip onto the Left Nozzle N1](images/18-N24-nozzle-installed-gif.gif)<br/><br/>

     !!!
 Tip "Why These Nozzle Tips?"